Cast Stone Precast Concrete columns

 bulletAvailable in 2 standard textures and 12 standard colors.

-bulletWe are one of the only manufacturers of Cast Stone in California and the only manufacturer of Cast Stone in the Los Angeles area.
+bulletWe are one of the only companies offering Cast Stone in California and the only company offering Cast Stone in the Los Angeles area.

 bulletCast stone is usually "full weight", with sharp edges and rich texture, more uniform in color and texture than other cast products (i.e.) precast or GFRC made by other companies.
 Suited to formal high end European or Eastern States style homes

-bulletLarger parts (i.e. columns) can be made in lightweight form.
+bulletLarger parts (i.e. columns) can be in lightweight form.

 bulletVibratory dry tamped.
 Made from crushed limestone sand, white cement and integrated pigment.